"Fundación Aladina brightens up hospital stays for every child and their family with genuine love and smiles"

 In 2001, I began volunteering at the Hospital Niño Jesús.
 Every Wednesday, I spent hours playing games with the children who had cancer.

-That’s what I ‘d like to convey with this foundation–that magic exists and miracles do, too.
-But sometimes these miracles take a littile while to arrive.
-In the meantime, the Fundación Aladina tries to make the time spent in the hospital as pleasant as possible.
+That is what I ‘d like to convey with this foundation–that magic exists and miracles do, too.
+Though sometimes these miracles delay a bit longer, Fundación Aladina tries to make the time spent in the hospital as pleasant as possible.

-There is a lot of suffering, and a lot of tears.
+There is certainly a lot of suffering, and many tears.
 The battles are long and hard, and some are lost.
-But in the end, the love and affection from this whole experience stand out
+But in the end, the love and affection from these experiences stand out the most.